Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions

-We consider a closed cone field $\mC$ and explain how to deduce information about stable causality from the existence of appropriate smooth Lyapounov functions.
-More precisely we prove the following parts of Theorem~\ref{thm1}, and some variations: \begin{itemize} \item If there exists a smooth Lyapounov function $\tau$ such that $\tau(x')<\tau(x)$, then $x'\notin \mF^+_{\mC}(x)$. \item If there exists a smooth Lyapounov function $\tau$ such that $d \tau_x\neq 0$, then $x\notin \mR_{\mC}$. \end{itemize}
+We consider a closed cone field $\mC$ and explain how to deduce information about stable causality from the existence of appropriate (smooth) Lyapounov functions.
+More precisely we prove the following parts of Theorem~\ref{thm1}, and some variations: \begin{itemize} \item[$\cdot$] If there exists a Lyapounov function $\tau$ such that $\tau(x')<\tau(x)$, then $x'\notin \mF^+_{\mC}(x)$. \item[$\cdot$] If there exists a Lyapounov function $\tau$ such that $d \tau_x\neq 0$, then $x\notin \mR_{\mC}$. \end{itemize}

-We say that the open set $A$ is a { \it trapping domain} for the open cone field $\mE$ if $\mI^+_{\mE}(A)\subset A$.
-We say that $A$ is a trapping domain for the closed cone field $\mC$ if it is a trapping domain for some open enlargement $\mE$ of $\mC$.
+\begin{defn} An open set $A\subset M$ is a { \it trapping domain} for the open cone field $\mE$ if $\mI^+_{\mE}(A)\subset A$. $A$ is a trapping domain for the closed cone field $\mC$ if it is a trapping domain for some open enlargement $\mE$ of $\mC$. \end{defn}